 Patients using blood thinners like Warfarin (also known as Coumadin) should exercise caution when using cannabis.
 Researchers at Harvard Medical School warn that CBD can increase levels of blood thinners like Warfarin (Coumadin) thanks to Cytochrome P450 inhibition.
 This can be harmful as Warfarin thins the blood and excess levels can put patients at a higher risk for bleeding.

 Cannabis has a wide range of therapeutic benefits.
 However, its concurrent use with other drugs can result in a variety of other drug interactions.
 Given the fact that THC and CBD each affect the body in their own unique ways, patients should exercise great care when combining marijuana and other medications.
 Consult your doctor before initiating medical marijuana for your condition.
-Most often, either no change or a change in dose medications is warranted.
+Most often, either no change or a simple change in dosage is warranted.